shzhao17/pydataclasses/README.rst

 Python Data Classes for Humans
 ==============================

-Python Data Classes support Python 2 and 3 with the human-friendly features.
+Python Data Classes support Python 2 and 3 with many human-friendly features.

-This project is under active development and has been tested in Python 2.7 and Python 3.6.
+This project is under active development and has been tested in Python 2.7 and Python 3.4+.
 It is not related to the ``dataclasses`` module introduced in Python 3.7.

 Feature Support
 ---------------

-The core features and tests have been developed.
-More documents are on the way.

 Python Data Classes generally support